 Our Career Readiness team is always looking to build relationships with employers with local industries to increase career exploration opportunities exposure to students and educational partners.
 Please reach out to us if you would like to meet and learn more about how we could partner, or take this quick employer engagement survey.

 Krista Harmon: Career Readiness Consultant

 Servicing schools and students in regions 1 & 4

-Develop programming to increase student awareness in the career fields of Health Sciences and Construction; and provide resources for career awareness, career exploration, and career preparation for educators and students K-12th grade.
+Develops programming to increase student awareness in the career fields of Health Sciences and Construction; and provides resources for career awareness, career exploration, and career preparation for educators and students K-12th grade.

 Eric Kelliher: Career Readiness Consultant

 Creates professional development opportunities and resources for educators.
 Partners with them to develop instructional strategies for increasing engagement and relevance through the building of career readiness skills.

 Dollineller Michelle Large: Career Readiness Consultant

 Servicing schools and students in regions 2 & 3